madickinson/Books-Read/2017-Books.md

  - Irvine, William Braxton. *A Guide to the Good Life: The Ancient Art of Stoic Joy.* Oxford, New York: Oxford University Press, 2008.
 Print.

+ - Ash, Mel. *The Zen of Recovery.* 1 edition.
+New York, NY: TarcherPerigee, 1993.
+Print.